Mischief Night (2014 film): Production and release

 Mischief Night was filmed in 2010 at a house in Calabasas, California.
 Filming took place over 11 days and consisted mostly of night shoots.
 The film was acquired in late 2013 by After Dark Films and was announced as the seventh film in the After Dark Originals 2 series.

-The film premiered at the New York City Horror Film Festival in 2013.
-It was then released by Lionsgate on DVD, video on demand, and digital download in May 2014.
+The film had its world premiere at the New York City Horror Film Festival on November 16, 2013.
+It was released in the United States by Lionsgate Home Entertainment on DVD, Digital HD, and video on demand on May 20, 2014.
 The film was released in China in 2014 and throughout Europe in 2015 under the title Devil's Night.

 Soundtrack

 Jeremy Tisser was the composer of the original soundtrack.
 Additional songs were then provided by Brian Bond, Alex Tsyhkov, and Charles Tyshkov.

 Reception

 Although reception was mixed, many reviewers singled out the film for its originality and deeper themes.
 Ollie Coen of DVD Talk wrote, "Thankfully Mischief Night was a surprisingly interesting film, one that took the old premise, mixed it up a bit, and left me pretty satisfied."
 He went on to describe the film as "a fresh take on a classic story, a new & strange way to look at the genre."

 In its 2014 review, Ain't It Cool News wrote of the film, "It's tough to combine multiple genres in a way that simultaneously feels both fresh and familiar – the plot will keep you guessing until the end, and I love that it struck such tight-wire balance with a self-assuredness that keeps you on your toes as it zigs every time you think it's about to zag."

-In its review, Something Awful described the movie as one that "was clearly written by someone who loves cheesy horror flicks and all their accompanying features, as it displays a charming sort of self-awareness and affection for the content it's playing with."
+In its review, Something Awful described the film as one that "was clearly written by someone who loves cheesy horror flicks and all their accompanying features, as it displays a charming sort of self-awareness and affection for the content it's playing with."

 However, some felt that despite its bold ideas, the film didn't ultimately succeed.
 In his review for Film Monthly, Jason Coffman wrote, "there are moments in Mischief Night when the film hits a tone that is entirely its own, and likely what writer/director Travis Baker was aiming for with the film as a whole.
 Sadly, those moments are fleeting."